 3.9.9 Provide appropriate property, liability, and workers compensation insurance coverage to MPL employees.

-3.9.10 Communicate and cooperate with MCPS library staff on matters of policies and procedures to ensure smooth operation of the public library services at Big Sky High School.
+3.9.10 Communicate and cooperate with MCPS library staff on matters of policies and procedures to ensure smooth operation of the public library services at Big Sky High School during the school year.

+3.9.11 Communicate and cooperate with the Big Sky administrators on matters of policies and procedures to ensure smooth operation of the public library services at Big Sky High School during the summer months (starting the day school ends for the school year through the day before school starts for the next school year).

-3.9.11 Provide a dedicated Internet service line for patrons during public library hours.
+3.9.12 Provide a dedicated Internet service line for patrons during public library hours.

+3.9.13 Notify MCPS and provide copies of all agreements with community groups permitting access and library programming at Big Sky High School (“MPL Partners”).

+3.9.14 Provide a schedule of activities or events planned for the library at Big Sky High School by MPL or a MPL partner during public library hours, including but not limited to summer months.

 3.10 MPL shall provide a separate Internet service and dedicated line for use by patrons during public library hours.
 Access to MPL computers and the Internet through MPL’s dedicated line shall only be during public library hours.
 During school hours, MPL computers shall be turned off and password-protected.
 MPL computers may only be turned on immediately prior to the start of the public library hours.
 The MPL computers shall be password-protected only on initial start-up; no password protection is needed for individual users during public library hours.

 3.11 The MPL Board of Trustees shall have the power to contract and receive or deliver library services and to accept gifts, grants, donations, devices and bequests not subject to reversion at the end of the fiscal year.

+3.12 MPL shall ensure that any programming by an MPL Partner is subject to MCPS policies as applicable under this Agreement.

 ARTICLE 4 PAYMENT AND FINANCE